kompanie-dev/reagenz/documentation/DOCUMENTATION.md

 ## Dependency Injection

-To access the dependencies you injected before, you can execute `useDependencies()` in the component.
+To access the dependencies you injected before, you can execute `dependencies` in the component.
 In this example a click would cause a console.log execution, since the logger dependency in the `Setting up an application` sets the `logger` dependency to the browsers native `console`.

 If you would want to replace the logger with something else, the only thing you would need to change is the `logger` property in the `app.js`.